Teaching Pronouns: 7 Easy Practice Activities

 Take some of the stress away from teaching endless rules for understanding pronouns with some of these fun hands-on activities.
-Use the posters as a classroom display for students to reference.
+Try teaching pronouns using these posters as a classroom display for students to reference.
 Turn practice into game-like activities.
 Read fun books and play catchy songs.
 Finally, show videos that review rules.
 Your students will become experts in no time at all.

 This video is a great overview of several rules about pronouns.
 It includes definitions and examples for the following: